Table of Contents

 - Posting governance documents on website to fulfill the government’s objective of increased transparency.

-The AAD requires both Ministries and provincial agencies to identify risks, assess exposures and develop appropriate action plans to help ensure agencies meet business objectives.
-The Tribunal and BON have no medium or high risk issues.
-The Tribunal and BON have identified two low corporate risks in the Strategic and Operational categories along with potential corrective action.
+The Agencies & Appointments Directive requires provincial agencies to have a risk-based approach to managing agency oversight.
+The Tribunal has no medium or high-risk issues.
+The Tribunal has identified two low corporate risks in the Strategic and Operational categories along with potential corrective action.

 - Strategic Risk

-Short Term: The Tribunal strives to release decisions as quickly as possible and tells stakeholders that decisions may take longer than the 20 day requirement depending upon the complexity of the matter under appeal and volume of evidence required to be considered.
+Short Term: The Tribunal strives to release its decisions as quickly as possible and tells stakeholders that decisions may take longer than the 20-day requirement depending upon the complexity of the matter under appeal and volume of evidence to be considered.

-Long Term: The 20 day requirement should be removed and made consistent with Section 17(9) of the Ministry of Agriculture, Food and Rural Affairs Act.
-Tribunal staff will work with the Ministry on a proposed amendment to Section 16(12) of the Act when the government is prepared to consider another omnibus bill.
+Long Term: The 20-day requirement should be removed and made consistent with Section 17(9) of the Ministry of Agriculture, Food and Rural Affairs Act.
+Tribunal staff will work with the Ministry on a proposed amendment to Section 16(12) of the Act when the government is prepared to consider this.

 - Accountability/Governance Risk